DavidCEllis/ducktools-classbuilder/docs/extension_examples.md

 to allow simple extension by adding additional slots.
 By using this decorator the `__init__`, `__repr__` and `__eq__` methods will be generated for you.

+> Note: Field classes will be frozen when running under pytest.
+>       They are not frozen normally for performance reasons.

 ```python
 from ducktools.classbuilder import Field, SlotFields, fieldclass